Support for government agencies

 Mark ICI application and the short form of the regional unit on the envelope.

-Project proposals can also be sent electronically to the public servant in the regional department who is responsible for the target country.
+Concept Notes can also be sent electronically to the public servant in the regional department who is responsible for the target country.
 Applications sent to the missions will be forwarded to the regional departments in the Foreign Ministry.

 The general minimum eligibility criteria are:

-Project that meet the minimum criteria are put in an order of priority based on the following factors:
+Projects that meet the minimum criteria are put in an order of priority based on the following factors:

 The Ministry for Foreign Affairs issues a decision on each proposal in writing.
 As the activity takes place within the state administration, the decisions cannot be appealed.
 Approved project proposals are transferred to the actual project planning phase.